geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 **Chenyu** [[00:11:23](https://www.youtube.com/watch?v=Ha4yFviaLps&t=683)]
 Yeah, the problem now is you don't really know what the core problem is.
-So that 30 minutes is kind of a...
+So that 30 minutes is kind of a..
 So for example, if I'm testing the memory usage, now I can lower the eval frequency, or I can just run more evals and things like that.
 I'm aware of how costly this is.

 **Geohot** [[00:11:42](https://www.youtube.com/watch?v=Ha4yFviaLps&t=702)]